Aouei/gee_acolite/paper.md

 # Statement of need

 Researchers studying coastal and inland waters require accurate atmospheric correction to derive water quality parameters.
-Current workflows involve manually downloading scenes, processing individually with ACOLITE, managing large intermediate files, and combining results—an approach that is time-consuming and challenging to scale.
+Current workflows involve manually downloading scenes, processing with ACOLITE, managing large intermediate files, and combining results, that is time-consuming and challenging to scale.
 While GEE provides Level-2A products via Sen2Cor [@louis2016], these are optimized for land applications and may not adequately account for adjacency effects, sun glint, and other factors critical for aquatic remote sensing [@warren2019].

 `GEE ACOLITE` addresses these limitations by:

-- **Implementing DSF correction in GEE**: Enabling ACOLITE's proven dark spectrum fitting algorithm within GEE's cloud infrastructure
+- **Implementing DSF correction in GEE**: Enabling ACOLITE's dark spectrum fitting algorithm within GEE's cloud infrastructure
 - **Eliminating data download requirements**: Processing occurs entirely within GEE, accessing imagery directly from the archive
 - **Enabling scalable analysis**: Users can process entire image collections across large spatial and temporal extents
 - **Providing water quality products**: Direct computation of SPM, turbidity, chlorophyll-a, and bathymetric indices